 ExC-ELL was developed through a 5-year study funded by the Carnegie Corporation of New York.
 ExC-ELL develops teachers’ skills, confidence, and efficacy in teaching vocabulary, reading, and writing to all students – especially multilingual learners / English learners – in all content areas.
+To read more about this research, click on “The Research” tab above.

 Face-to-Face ExC-ELL Institutes (Looking for virtual PD?
 Click here!)